frondel/cisco-vpn-automation/README.md

 # Cisco VPN Login Automation
-GUI based automation of connect/disconnect toggle for Cisco VPN.
+GUI based automation of connect/disconnect toggle for Cisco VPN for Windows.

 1. Make sure you have DUO 2FA app installed and configured to Push on your device.